broccoli5716/Broccoli5716.github.io/_posts/2018-10-07-Continuing-with-the-FUZE-.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I copied down the code and then changed certain aspects of to make sure I knew what everything did.</td>
+    <td>I copied down the code and then changed certain aspects of it to make sure I knew what everything did.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>